Gradient-DS/AGORA/UNIFIED_SYSTEM.md

 ### Example 1: Voice Tool Use

 ```
-User (voice): "What are the current risk ratings for our top 5 clients?"
+User (voice): "What are the HACCP regulations for temperature control?"

-Assistant (voice): "Let me check that for you..."
+Assistant (voice): "Let me search the regulations for you..."
-[Tool executing: get_client_risk_ratings]
+[Tool executing: semantic_search_regulations]
-[Tool completed: get_client_risk_ratings]
+[Tool completed: semantic_search_regulations]

-Assistant (voice): "Here are the current risk ratings for your top 5 clients:
-1. Acme Corp - Low Risk
-2. Beta Industries - Medium Risk
-3. Gamma Systems - Low Risk
-4. Delta Enterprises - High Risk - requires attention
-5. Epsilon Holdings - Medium Risk
+Assistant (voice): "According to HACCP regulations, temperature control requirements state:
+- Cold foods must be kept at 4°C or below
+- Hot foods must be maintained at 60°C or above
+- Food in the danger zone (4-60°C) should not exceed 2 hours
+- Temperature logs must be maintained daily

-I notice Delta Enterprises has a high risk rating.
-Would you like more details?"
+Would you like more details on any specific aspect?"
 ```

 ### Example 2: Mixed Voice and Chat

 ```
 [User starts in chat]
-User (typed): "Show me the compliance report for Q3"
+User (typed): "Show me the inspection report for session ABC123"
 Assistant: [Generates report using reporting tool]

 [User switches to voice]
 User (voice): "What were the main findings in that report?"
-Assistant (voice): [Remembers context, discusses Q3 report findings]
+Assistant (voice): [Remembers context, discusses inspection findings]

 [User switches back to chat to see details]
-User (typed): "Can you export that as PDF?"
+User (typed): "Can you generate the PDF version?"
-Assistant: [Uses export tool, provides download link]
+Assistant: [Uses generate_final_report tool, provides download link]
 ```

 ## Implementation Details